Sabrinas Organizing

 Cellphone cases - Don't forget the cases; you can easily use a cloth and soak the case for a few minutes in a bowl of warm water and a squirt of dish soap.

-Tablets (Affiliate Link) - is similar to the cellphone screen, be sure to clean this regularly, especially if it is a touch screen.
+Tablets (affiliate link) - is similar to the cellphone screen, be sure to clean this regularly, especially if it is a touch screen.

-Writing Utensils (Affiliate Link) - Is there a pen or other writing tool you use a lot?
-Wipe it down with a disinfectant wipe often.
+Writing Utensils (affiliate link) - Is there a pen or other writing tool you use a lot?
+Wipe it down with a disinfectant wipe(affiliate) often.

-Computer (Affiliate Link) mouse - do the same with the mouse you use; wipe it down with a disinfectant wipe at least once a week.
+Computer (affiliate link) mouse - do the same with the mouse you use; wipe it down with a disinfectant wipe at least once a week.

-Headset or earbuds (Affiliate Link) - Keeping these items clean will help them last longer.
+Headset or earbuds (affiliate link) - Keeping these items clean will help them last longer.
 The New York Times has a great article about how to clean headphones and earbuds.

 Kitchen Areas to Clean in a Dorm

-Glasses and mugs - Another area you should clean a dorm is the glasses and mugs.
-Leaving them in the sink will just pile up, and if the glasses or mugs have milk in them, they will smell up the room after a day of sitting out.
+Glasses and mugs - Another area you should clean in a dorm is the glasses and mugs.
+Leaving them in the sink will pile up, and if the glasses or mugs have milk in them, they will smell up the room after a day of sitting out.

 Refrigerator handles and inside the fridge and Microwave - You can use the all-purpose disinfectant cleaner you use for the kitchen.
 However, if you have a stainless steel refrigerator handle, check out this post for instructions from HGTV.